tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 Transition is a sequential set of nodes StartNode-->AnimNode-->TransitionNode-->AnimNode-->TransitionNode-->AnimNode-->... (:ref:`example <animationBakerAnimatorTransitionExample>`).

 **Steps:**
 	#.
-Create :ref:`new transition layer <animationBakerAnimatorNewTransitionLayer>` (if needed).
+Create a :ref:`new transition layer <animationBakerAnimatorNewTransitionLayer>` (if required).
 	#.
 Enter the name of the trigger in the :ref:`StartNode <animationBakerAnimatorStartNode>`.
 	#.
-Create and connect :ref:`AnimationNode <animationBakerAnimatorAnimationNode>` and :ref:`TransitionNodes <animationBakerAnimatorTransitionNode>`.
+Create and connect :ref:`AnimationNodes <animationBakerAnimatorAnimationNode>` and :ref:`TransitionNodes <animationBakerAnimatorTransitionNode>`.

 .. _animationBakerAnimatorNewTransitionLayer:

 Create Transition Layer
 """"""""""""""

-Press `+` button on the main toolbar at custom animator to create a new layer or press `-` to delete current selected layer.
+Press the `+` button on the main toolbar at custom animator to create a new layer, or press `-` to delete the currently selected layer.

 .. _animationBakerAnimatorNodeTypes: